Interpolation with Automated First-Order Reasoning: Abstract

 \section{Abstract}

 We consider interpolation from the viewpoint of fully automated theorem proving in first-order logic as a general core technique for mechanized knowledge processing.
 For Craig interpolation, our focus is on the two-stage approach, where first an essentially propositional ground interpolant is calculated that is then lifted to a quantified first-order formula.
-We discuss two possibilities to obtain a ground interpolant from a proof, with clausal tableaux, and with resolution.
+We discuss two possibilities to obtain a ground interpolant from a proof: with clausal tableaux, and with resolution.
 Established preprocessing techniques for first-order proving can also be applied for Craig interpolation if they are restricted in specific ways.
 Equality encodings from automated reasoning justify strengthened variations of Craig interpolation.
-Also further contributions to Craig interpolation emerged from automated reasoning.
+Contributions to Craig interpolation that emerged from automated reasoning include variations for logics used in databases and logic programming.
 As an approach to uniform interpolation we introduce second-order quantifier elimination with examples and describe the basic algorithms DLS and SCAN.